-In an increasingly fast-paced world, understanding mental health and wellbeing has never been more important.
-Because the modern world demands more of our attention, we become disconnected from our own needs and happiness, leading to a population where anxiety, depression and other mental health issues are common.
+In an increasingly fast-paced world, understanding mental health and well-being has never been more important.
+As the modern world demands more of our attention, we become further disconnected from our own needs and happiness, leading to a population where anxiety, depression and other mental health issues are common.

-The term ‘mental health’ is not a new one – it first came about in the early twentieth century - yet people are still scared to discuss their mental health due to the stigma that has historically been attached to it.
-Perceptions are changing, but we need to keep the conversation about mental health open to combat stigma further.
+The term mental health is not a new one – it first came about in the early twentieth century - yet people are still scared to discuss their mental health due to the stigma that has historically been attached to it.
+While perceptions are changing, we still need to keep the conversation about mental health open to combat this stigma further.

 He also revealed the benefits of being open and talking about mental health, whether it be your own or other people’s.

 “You must speak out to raise awareness, share your heart and soul and connect with people in the hope that it may prove to be useful or helpful.
 You never know, it may just save your life.”